Foods that are good for your skin

 Berries

-They taste like sweets, but unlike pick ‘n’ mix, blackberries, raspberries, strawberries and blueberries are full of goodness for your skin and super-charged with the antioxidants vitamins C and E. Vitamin C is the great skin restorer; it helps produce natural collagen, which is vital for keeping the complexion plump and smooth.
+They taste like sweets, but unlike pick ‘n’ mix, these are healthy foods that are good for your skin.
+Blackberries, raspberries, strawberries and blueberries are super-charged with the powerful antioxidants vitamins C and E. Vitamin C is the great skin restorer; it helps produce natural collagen, which is vital for keeping the complexion plump and smooth.
 Eat them as a dessert, snack or on breakfast cereals.

 Spinach, cabbage, kale and watercress